Stickano/PhinitPreview/README.md

 You can click further into either client or cms for more detailed information about each project, such as technologies used and logic behind.

-Both these website, the client and cms, are quite simple and small and are build on my [tiny mvc framework](https://github.com/Stickano/mvcPhp) and they each use a couple of the PHPinit models.
+Both these website, the client and cms, are quite simple and small.
+They are build on my [tiny mvc framework](https://github.com/Stickano/mvcPhp) and they each use a couple of the PHPinit models.

-PHPinit is a set of PHP models that can be used for a variety of backend functionality, for your web based projects.
-You can study the models [here on Github](https://github.com/Stickano/Phpinit) or preview an example on [phpinit.com](https://phpinit.com).
+PHPinit is a set of PHP models that can be used for a variety of backend functionality for your web based projects.
+You can study the models [here on Github](https://github.com/Stickano/Phpinit) or preview the example on [phpinit.com](https://phpinit.com).

+The examples are fetched from a database.
+The setup of this database is included in the `database.sql` file, which can easily be imported to your own databases.